dijonmusters/recipe-book/src/recipes/pizza-dough.md

   "1 tsp of salt",
   "1/4 cup of olive oil"
 ]
+method: [
+  "Combine the water, sugar and yeast by whisking with a fork.
+Set aside for 5 minutes - bubbles or foam should form on top.", "Sift flour and salt into a bowl and make a well in the centre.", "Add the yeast mixture and oil to the bowl of flour.
+Mix until mostly together and turn out onto a floured surface.
+Knead for 10 minutes.", "Lightly brush a bowl with oil, place the dough in bowl and turn to coat in oil.
+Cover and set to rise for 30-60 mins.", "Lightly knead dough into a cylinder and divide into four sections.
+Press and stretch into a desirable size and thickness, cover with topping and cook."
+]
 ---

-Combine the water, sugar and yeast by whisking with a fork.
-Set aside for 5 minutes - bubbles or foam should form on top.

-Sift flour and salt into a bowl and make a well in the centre.

-Add the yeast mixture and oil to the bowl of flour.
-Mix until mostly together and turn out onto a floured surface.
-Knead for 10 minutes.

-Lightly brush a bowl with oil, place the dough in bowl and turn to coat in oil.
-Cover and set to rise for 30-60 mins.

-Lightly knead dough into a cylinder and divide into four sections.
-Press and stretch into a desirable size and thickness, cover with topping and cook.